ntustison/Histograms/Text/results2.md

 # Results

-We performed several comparative evaluations to probe the previously mentioned algorithmic issues which are broadly categorized in terms of measurement bias and precision, with most of the focus being on the latter.
+We performed several comparative evaluations to probe the previously mentioned algorithmic issues broadly categorized in terms of measurement bias and precision, with most of the focus being on the latter.
 Given the lack of ground-truth in the form of segmentation images, addressing issues of measurement bias is difficult.
 In addition to the fact that the number of